myresidency/app/TERMS.md

 ## 13. Entire Agreement

-These Terms, together with the Privacy Policy, constitute the entire agreement between you and MyResidency regarding the use of the App.
+These Terms, together with the Privacy Policy, constitute the entire agreement between you and My Residency regarding the use of the App.

 ## 14. No Waiver